LukeMetcalfe2003/DSA_FinalSprint/README.md

    mvn install

-4. Run the application when dependencies are installed Run the DemoApllication.java file from your IDE
+4. Run the application when dependencies are installed Run the DemoApplication.java file from your IDE

 5. Once application is running open your web browser and visit: http://localhost:8080/